bartosz-cz/CryptoExchange-DApp/README.md

-# xChange - Frontend Preview
+# Exchange - Frontend Preview

-Welcome to the frontend preview of xChange, a React-based cryptocurrency exchange application designed for the Ethereum blockchain.
+Welcome to the frontend preview of a React-based cryptocurrency exchange application designed for the Ethereum blockchain.
 This preview demonstrates the interactive features of the application, showcasing how users can manage their crypto assets with ease and precision.

 ## Features Overview